reenl/stack-version/README.md

 `$app2`.
 Once the cookie is set the customer will not swap versions untill you (re)set the cookie, or when you delete version 1.0 from the CookieVersionSwitch.

-This way the consumer is guarentied to have thesame request as long as the cookie is valid.
+This way the consumer is guarentied to have the same request as long as the cookie is valid.